 Identify estate assets.
 In order to pay bills and distribute assets, part of a Michigan personal representative’s job is to first identify the assets that are part of the decedent’s probate estate and take control of it.
 Mich.
 Comp.
 Laws § 700.3709.
 This typically includes property that is owned solely by the decedent such as personal property, real estate, vehicles, and bank accounts.
 Probate property does not include property owned with another person where there are survivorship rights, property that has designated beneficiaries, or property held in trust.

 The personal representative must secure the property, have it appraised, and create an inventory.
 Mich.
 Comp.
 Laws § 700.3706.
 The inventory will allow the personal representative, the court, and interested parties to understand the value of the estate and what is available to pay debts, expenses, and to distribute to beneficiaries and heirs.
+For help completing the estate inventory, contact an experienced Michigan executor commission lawyer.

 Pay debt and expenses.
 The personal representative must also pay estate debt and expenses.
 This includes bills that the decedent left unpaid, expenses related to the upkeep of estate property, and expenses of administration.
 Expenses of administration includes fees paid to the personal representative.